Vacant to Vibrant

 We welcome applications from people of all abilities.
 If we can help you to apply by making any reasonable adjustments to our process, please let us know.

 The application process will include the submission of a business plan/proposal and accompanying financial forecast.
 Depending on eligibility criteria you may be able to gain assistance with completion of a Business Plan.
-Find out more information about this application.

 Alternatively, you can gain information on how to complete a business plan by visiting NI business info on the Invest NI website and also find included below links to other resources which you may find useful: